Professional Reviews

 Top Brands That Didn’t Make the Cut

 • NordVPN.
-NordVPN is one of our top-rated VPNs, it has excellent streaming support, includes top-notch security features, and maintains very fast speeds, but its bypassing capabilities in restrictive countries are very inconsistent.
+NordVPN is one of our top-rated VPNs, it has excellent streaming support, includes top-notch security features, and maintains very fast speeds, but it doesn’t work in restrictive countries like Russia.

 • Surfshark.
 Surfshark is secure, provides fast speeds, has a large server network, and offers very cheap plans.
 However, its reps confirmed it doesn’t work in Russia.

 • IPVanish.
-IPVanish has good speeds, strong security features, and good P2P support, but it doesn’t work in restrictive countries like Russia, and it also can’t access most streaming sites.
+IPVanish has good speeds, strong security features, and good P2P support, but it doesn’t work in restrictive countries like Russia.

 Frequently Asked Questions

-Can I access restricted social media sites using a VPN?
+Can I browse restricted social media sites using a VPN?

 Russia’s laws state that VPNs must allow federal services to view user activity.
 The laws also state that VPN providers can’t help Russian-based users access blacklisted sites.